Design for Health (MDes)

 One of our scholarships is the AGEWELL award which is a collaboration between OCAD U and the AGEWELL Network on the topic of aging.
 For this scholarship there are special application requirements.

 - Part-time, 32 months (8 semesters)

 - Faculty members who are directly engaged in health-design research and innovation

-- Small class sizes and the ability to interact deeply with faculty and fellow students
+- Small class sizes and close faculty and student collaborations

 - On-site studio learning with local partner organizations